DarkNDev/NetKeep/README.md

 # NetKeep
-Android client app for notes-api with user authetication
+Android client app for notes-api with user authentication
 ### Usage
 1. Signing in if user exists or creating new user.
 2. The server generates a unique token for user signed in and stores it in shared preferences for making network calls.